Fourier Extension Based on Weighted Generalized Inverse: Introduction

 Due to its flexibility, frame approximation has received increasing attention in recent years.
 Its related theories and numerical algorithms are being widely studied and have made substantial progress \cite{adcock2019frames,adcock2020frames,adcock2020approximating,adcock2021frame,herremans2024efficient,ebner2023regularization}.
 Fourier extension is an important form of frame approximation, which has significantly contributed to the advancement of the field of frame theory.
 Initially proposed to mitigate the Gibbs phenomenon observed in classical Fourier series, Fourier extension has since witnessed extensive research.
 In recent years, many scholars have made substantial contributions to developing its mathematical foundations, devising efficient algorithms, reduce artifacts, enhance the resolution of inversion results and exploring its applications across various fields \cite{Boyd2002A,Huybrechs2010,Lyon2011,Matthysen2016FAST,2012Sobolev,Matthysen2018,Bruno2022,Webb2020}.

-Similar to general frame approximations, Fourier extension also encounters challenges due to its near-redundancy.
-Specifically, it faces the issue of ill-conditioning in the least-squares system used to compute the coefficients of the approximation.
-Fortunately, accurate Fourier extension approximation can still obtained via suitable regularization.
-Currently, Truncated Singular Value Decomposition (TSVD) is the commonly used regularization technique, and various fast algorithms have been developed on this basis \cite{Lyon2011,Matthysen2016FAST,zhao2024fast}.
-However, solutions obtained by existing methods exhibit oscillations in the extended region, which is detrimental to the application of the extension method in solving partial differential equations (PDEs).
-A post-processing method described in the literature \cite{2012Sobolev}demonstrates that it is possible to find extension functions with desirable properties without compromising accuracy.
+Similar to general frame approximations, Fourier extension also encounters challenges stemming from its near-redundancy, which typically manifests as severe ill-conditioning in the least-squares system for computing the approximation coefficients.
+Nevertheless, accurate approximations can still be attained through appropriate regularization.
+Currently, the Truncated Singular Value Decomposition (TSVD) is the most commonly used regularization technique, and several fast algorithms have been developed on this basis \cite{Lyon2011,Matthysen2016FAST,zhao2024fast}.
+However, a well-known drawback of these conventional approaches is the pronounced oscillatory behavior of the solution in the extended region.
+Such oscillations not only undermine the stability of derivative approximations--critical in solving partial differential equations (PDEs)--but also limit the utility of Fourier extension in broader applications, including signal processing, image reconstruction, and numerical differentiation, where smoothness or physical plausibility outside the original domain is desirable.
+Indeed, spurious oscillations can introduce artificial high-frequency components that degrade the quality of reconstructions and hinder the interpretability of results in inverse problems and computational physics.
+A post-processing technique discussed in \cite{2012Sobolev} indicates that extension functions with favorable smoothness properties can be constructed without sacrificing accuracy, highlighting the need for a more intrinsic approach to controlling extension behavior.

 According to the extension theorem of Sobolev spaces, it is possible to identify extension functions with desirable properties.
 This raises a question: Can we find an effective method to directly calculate such extension functions?
 In fact, when $N$ is finite, $\{e^{\text{i}\frac{k\pi}{T}t}\}_{k=-N}^N$ is a basis on [-1,1], that is, the solution to the least squares problem is unique.
 However, when the TSVD is used, since the singular vectors with singular values $\sigma_k\leq\epsilon$ (where $\epsilon$ is the truncation parameter) are discarded, the problem actually becomes a multi-solution.
 TSVD only yields the solution which minimizes the Euclidean norm of the Fourier coefficients.
-When a function has a certain smoothness, its Fourier coefficient has a corresponding decay.
-The smoother the function, the faster the decay rate.
-Therefore, it is natural to restrict its decay in the selection of solutions.
-The idea of enforcing special features of regularization approximations has a long history.
-In his original paper \cite{tikhonov1963regularization}, Tikhonov (1963) defined the regularization solution $x_{\alpha}$ of the equation